-For on-campus access to TEM/STEM, several instruments in the Biology Department and in the Health Sciences Center Electron Microscopy Core are available for access to trained individuals and for service requests.
-These are best used when your needs are met by a quick evaluation of the sample, for instance to see if it is of sufficient quality to invest in sending off-site for hi-resolution imaging.
+Two 120keV bio imaging instruments (JEOL JEM 1400, FEI Technai T12) are co-located in the SMBB second floor microscopy suite.
+Several additional instruments in the Biology Department and in the Health Sciences Center Electron Microscopy Core are available for access to trained individuals and for service requests.
 One of these instruments is an FEI Technai TF20, 200keV instrument.
 For requests or support, contact:

 David M. Belnap

 Vibrating Sample Magnetometer (VSM)

 The Microsense FCM-10 Vibrating Sample Magnetometer (±2 T applied field) is capable of measuring the magnetic moment of planar (up to 8 mm diam.) and powdered samples with a resolution of 4×10-6 emu.
 Measurements can be performed at temperatures between -150°C and +400°C. The system provides the experimentalist the ability to acquire: Magnetic hysteresis loops; Virgin remanent magnetization; Saturation magnetization; Coercivity; DC-demagnetization remanence; angular remanence; AC-remanence; First-order-reversal curves; and Isothermal remanent magnetization.

 The system is also equipped with a linear 4-point probe for magnetoresistance measurements of thin films at temperatures between 0°C and +400°C.

 For information on training and use, please contact:

 Brian Baker <BBaker at eng dot utah dot edu>